From Subdirect Sums to Virtuality: The general structure

-=$\ \left( A_{1}\times A_{2}\times ...\times A_{n}\right) \diagup I$ .
 As for the converse, we set $I=L_{1}\times L_{2}\times ...\times L_{n}$, $ A_{i}^{\prime }=A_{i}\diagup L_{i}$, consider $\left( A_{1}\times A_{2}\times ...\times A_{n}\right) \diagup I$\ $\simeq $\ $A_{1}^{\prime }\times A_{2}^{\prime }\times ...\times A_{n}^{\prime }$, apply the converse of the previous proposition\ and lift back.

-Alternatively, we could again use the method of determining the "bundles of n-tuples" (turning out to be cosets of $I$ in $U$) as equivalence classes in $U$, as we did in the case $n=2$.
+Alternatively, we could again use the method of determining the "fibres of $ n $-tuples" (turning out to be cosets of $I$ in $U$) as equivalence classes in $U$, as we did in the case $n=2$.

-As for the last assertion, it suffices to apply theorem 5, since $E_{1... \widehat{i_{1}}...\widehat{i_{2}}...\widehat{i_{s}}...n}=\pi _{i_{1}i_{2}...i_{s}}\left( U\right) \cap U$ which, as it lies inside the "equivalence class" $I\subset U$ (for s\TEXTsymbol{<}n), is the same as $\pi _{i_{1}i_{2}...i_{s}}\left( U\right) \cap I=\pi _{i_{1}i_{2}...i_{s}}\left( U\right) \cap \left( L_{1}\times ...\times L_{n}\right) =L_{i_{1}}\times ...\times L_{i_{s}}.$ \end{proof}
+As for the last assertion, it suffices to apply theorem \ref{ssgTh}, since $ E_{1...\widehat{i_{1}}...\widehat{i_{2}}...\widehat{i_{s}}...n}=\pi _{i_{1}i_{2}...i_{s}}\left( U\right) \cap U$ which, as it lies inside the "equivalence class" $I\subset U$ (for s\TEXTsymbol{<}n), is the same as $\pi _{i_{1}i_{2}...i_{s}}\left( U\right) \cap I=\pi _{i_{1}i_{2}...i_{s}}\left( U\right) \cap \left( L_{1}\times ...\times L_{n}\right) =L_{i_{1}}\times ...\times L_{i_{s}}.$ \end{proof}

-\begin{remark} This theorem may also be viewed as a generalisation, in another direction, of the case $n=2$. \end{remark}
+\begin{remark} This theorem may also be viewed as a generalization, in another direction, of the case $n=2$. \end{remark}